-Let’s face it, Information Security has about a bazillion possible questions at any given interview across a wide variety of possible topics.
+Let’s face it, there’s no shortage in potential questions at any given interview across a wide variety of topics in information security.
 On top of that, InfoSec means a lot of different things to a lot of different people.
 For example, Information Security covers everyone from the guy at Best Buy running a copy of Norton all the way up to the Cryptomasters at the NSA.
 As a result, a single list of questions is not going to cover everything.
 That being said, however, there are definitely tiers of possible questions that you can run into, and that is what this guide is about.

 That’s not to say that these questions cannot appear in different tiers – you may very well see some of the level 1’s during a level 5 interview.
 Rather, this means that in order to reach level 5, you want to be comfortable with everything up to that point – not necessarily remember everything by rote, but at least be able to have a resource you can get the answers from quickly.
 So without further ado, let’s begin.